ArtHitParade

 Hergé has full confidence in Casterman but his cover design requires a perfect mastery of four-color printing.
 For the final version, he removes the pattern of thin clouds in which his dragon evolves, too complicated to print in yellow and red on a black background and unrelated to the story.
 The album is published with this second image pasted on the hard cover, in 6,000 copies.

 The unused cover drawing is given by Hergé to the publisher's son who folds it in six to store it in a drawer.
 It surfaced in 1988 in Ixelles in an exhibition dedicated to the sixtieth anniversary of the Adventures of Tintin.
-It is estimated € 2.2M for sale by Artcurial in Paris on January 14, lot 18.
+It was sold for € 3.2M from a lower estimate of € 2.2M by Artcurial on January 14, 2021, lot 18.
 Please watch the video shared by the auction house.

 The dragon mutates for the reissue of the album in 1942.
 It becomes a black silhouette on a red background.
 On the vase, its barely legible figure is replaced by a little bird.

-2015 SOLD for HK$ 9.3M including premium
+2015 SOLD for HK$ 9.3M by Artcurial

 This drawing expresses the contemporary atmosphere of a street in Shanghai with the rickshaw, the military, the Chinese marks.
-Readers prefer action: of little added value for the story, this page will be discontinued at the first reissue of the album in 1939, unlike the other four full page insets that will be reused.
+Readers prefer action : of little added value for the story, this page will be discontinued at the first reissue of the album in 1939, unlike the other four full page insets that will be reused.

 From 1934, Casterman in Tournai publishes the new Tintin albums and reissues the earlier stories.